 See my post – Chores at My House Aren’t Fair and I’m OK with that.

 When we came home from our trip, I started quietly implementing the lessons that I’d learned.
-Things didn’t happen overnight, but gradually, things CHANGED.
+Things didn’t happen overnight, but gradually, things CHANGED because I’d learned how to clean a messy house and keep a messy home tidy.
 I stopped buying frozen dinners, chicken nuggets and fish sticks for every meal and cooked more often.
 I decluttered tons of stuff and started building in some simple daily cleaning routines.
 Even with a busy toddler and a full-time job, I was starting to manage my messy home and my life in a better way.

 Jedi Mind Trick Parenting